developer-zebra/developer-zebra-site/src/datawedge/8-0/guide/about/index.md

 -----
 ## New in DataWedge 8.0
 * New secure Intent Output with [Component Information](../output/intent/#intentoutputsetup) and new corresponding [SetConfig API parameter](../api/setconfig/#intentoutputparameters).
+* New option [Use content providers](../output/intent/#intentoutputsetup) in Intent Output to scan large data, such as images, and new corresponding [SetConfig API parameter](../api/setconfig/#intentoutputparameters).

 -----
 ## Recent Version History